Skip to Content

 Lacto fermented shaved carrot salad recipe – the shaved carrots are seasoned with spices like garlic, paprika and coriander then fermented until it gets a tangy spicy taste.

+• Versatile Use: Pairs well with grilled meat, fish, or can be used as a salad ingredient, burger, or taco topping.
 I usually use carrots combined with other veggies when fermenting such as this red cabbage sauerkraut, but I wanted to try fermenting them separately, so here we go!

 Lacto Fermented Carrot Salad Recipe - fermented shaved carrots.

-Heads up: some are affiliate links & I may receive a small commission from qualifying sales.
-For more info
+Heads up: some links are affiliated & I may receive a small commission from qualifying sales.
+For more info see my disclaimer policy.

 How To Make Fermented Shaved Carrot Salad